inspec/inspec/docs/resources.rst

 mtime -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``mtime`` matcher tests if the file modification time for the file matches the specified value.
-For example:
+The ``mtime`` matcher tests if the file modification time for the file matches the specified value:

 .. code-block:: ruby